solo-io/gloo/docs/content/guides/integrations/google_cloud/_index.md

 ### Network Load Balancer

-To connect a NLB, first, you will configure a service with SSL enabled.
+To connect a NLB, you do not need to configure a service with SSL enabled.
+However, in this article you will configure it to secure the communication.

 Create a certificate: